rufig/spf/docs/intro.en.md

 Read the full description of this technique: "[Scattering a Colon Definition][scatter]" in English.
 Briefly: new actions can be added to the word after its compilation.
+The word `...` prepares space for the future extending, `..:` and `;..` link the code as an extension.

-	: INIT ... do1 ;
+	: INIT ... orig ;
-	\ INIT called here will execute do1
+	\ INIT called here will execute orig
-	..: INIT do2 ;..
+	..: INIT extend1 ;..
-	\ here - do2 and do1 will be executed sequentially
-	..: INIT do3 ;..
+	\ here - extend1 and orig will be executed sequentially ..: INIT extend2 ;..
-	\ equal to : INIT do2 do3 do1 ;
+	\ equal to : INIT extend1 extend2 orig ;
 	\ and so forth

 You can achieve the same effect with vectors, but this way looks better.